Chikan.Linen

 LINEN

-Linen is a fabric used widely in the fashion industry and is made of fibers that are procured from the flax plant (also known as linseed).
-This fabric is known for being extremely sturdy, durable as well as highly absorbent.
-Linen is widely used to create a variety of garments such as pants, dresses, shirts as well as Indian ethnic attire in the forms of linen sarees and salwar kameez.
-It is considered to be a cool and refreshing fabric to wear, as it is extremely versatile.
-Also used to make towels, tablecloths, bags, aprons, napkins and cushion covers.
+Fibers are procured from the flax plant, also known as linseed.
+Linen is known for being extremely sturdy, durable as well as highly absorbent.
+Linen is widely used to create a variety of garments as well as Indian ethnic attire, linen sarees and salwar kameez.
+A cool and refreshing fabric to wear, it is extremely versatile.
 Linen, like most other fabrics, can be embroidered on or printed on to create different patterns or designs.
+Indian Handloom dates back to the Indus valley civilization.
+Even in ancient times, Indian fabrics were exported to Rome, Egypt, and China.

-It is slightly harder to manufacture linen, when compared to the manufacturing of other fibers and fabrics.
+It is slightly harder to manufacture linen, when compared to other fibers and fabrics.
 Linen is a fiber obtained from the inner section of the bark of the flax plant which is why it has superior tensile strength.
-Plants are harvested by hand.
+Plants can be harvested by hand.
 The stalk is cut close to the roots.
-The fibers are then pulled away from the stalk and further processed.
+The fibers are then pulled away from the stalk and further processed. https://www.youtube.com/watch?v=3JKhhtoe9v4

 The Making of Linen